-To achieve long burn times, after having thoroughly preheated the appliance, let the insert top cool down to 275 degrees to 400 degrees.
+To achieve long burn times, after having thoroughly preheated the appliance, let the appliance top cool down to 275 to 400 degrees (on Elite inserts, locate thermometer on the face of the insert just above the door).
 Now load the firebox and set the draft control.
 At this point, you may need to burn the fireplace insert with the draft open for a few minutes to ignite the wood.
-All Country® Collection stoves and fireplace inserts are EPA tested for emissions at low burn with the air control completely closed.
+All IHP stoves and inserts are EPA tested for emissions at low burn with the air control completely closed.
 Whether or not you should burn Your appliance with the air control completely closed will depend on the following factors:

-- \ How you load your wood
+- How you load your wood

-- \ Your chimney type, height and draft
+- Your chimney type, height and draft

-- \ Your wood type and its moisture content
+- Your wood type and its moisture content

-- \ The temperature of the appliance or fireplace insert
+- The temperature of the appliance or fireplace insert

-- \ Which model stove or insert you have
+- Which model stove or insert you have

 Experiment with different loading configurations to achieve longer burns.
 Try loading the wood from side to side and nesting it in the ashes to prevent airflow under and around the wood.
 Fresh wood should be loaded to the back of the firebox or to the sides.
-Hot coals or half burned wood should be brought towards the front of the firebox.
+Hot coals or half burned wood should be brought toward the front of the firebox.
 The way you load your wood can seriously affect burn times.
-If the new load does not ignite within a few minutes, try crisscrossing the load to allow more airflow around the fire or try a slightly hotter insert temperature.
+If the new load does not ignite within a few minutes, try crisscrossing the load to allow more airflow around the fire, or try a slightly hotter fireplace insert temperature.

 Determining the lowest setting for efficient low burns.
 This will require some experimentation on your part.
-Try closing the air control all the way with the fireplace insert temperature at 325 degrees to 350 degrees.
-If the flames are completely extinguished, open the air control half way and then slowly close it until there is only a small amount of flame.
+Try closing the air control all the way with the fireplace insert temperature at 325 to 350 degrees.
+If the flames are completely extinguished, open the air control halfway and then slowly close it until there is only a small amount of flame.
 It is important to check the fireplace insert about 20 minutes after setting the draft control as it takes this long for the fireplace insert temperature to stabilize.
 There should still be some small flames on or above the wood load.